williamjacksn/python-rainwave-client/docs/index.rst

 Python Rainwave Client
 ======================

-This is a Rainwave_ client library for Python.
+This is a Python client library for Rainwave_.
 The source is available at https://github.com/williamjacksn/python-rainwave-client.

 .. _Rainwave: http://rainwave.cc/